blasrodri/frown/README.md

 ![forwn-screencast](frown.gif)

-Frown provides a user-friendly interface to visualize all open connections that a user has at a certain moment.
-For each of them, it performs a security check and reports the ones that might be non-secure.
+Frown provides a user-friendly interface to visualize the status of all open connections for a user at a certain moment.
+For each of connection, Frown performs a (naive) security check and reports the ones that might not be secure.
 Think of it as a `lsof`, for dummies, with batteries included.

 ## Limitations

-Frown only supports Linux.
+* Frown only supports Linux.
 If you would like to use it on another OS, please submit an issue, or preferably a PR :).
+* Sometimes the application crashes, due to a dangling pointer.
+Needs to be fixed soon!